dddrrreee/cs240lx-23spr/labs/14-stepper-motor/README.md

   <img src="images/stepper-accel.png" width="750" />
 </p>

-From Alex: Recommendations for highest speed: use your smallest microstepping option, use delay_ncycles for finer granularity.
-Also, be careful because the time which you delay between steps isn't exactly equal to the psychical time between steps, since our step function takes time.
-My fastest speed (on a nema 17 motor--haven't tested with the nema
+[From Alex]: Recommendations for highest speed:
+  1. use your smallest microstepping option;
+  2.  use delay_ncycles for finer granularity.
+  3. Also, be careful because the time which you delay between steps isn't exactly equal to the psychical time between steps, since our step function takes time.
+  4. My fastest speed (on a nema 17 motor--haven't tested with the nema
      23) was 8 usec (physical time, not delay time) per 16th step, or 2343 rpm.
 As a comparison, with neither accelerations nor microstepping, my best rpm on that same motor was 336 rpm.
 For the nema 23: rpm 457 vs 10 rpm.
 Maybe you can do better!
 (Note: another cool thing about steppers, *I think*, is that regardless of how fast they're spinning, they consume the same amount of power.
 It's very likely that I'm wrong, but based on steppers work, that's my impression).

 -----------------------------------------------------------------------
 ### Option: Accelerometer [Alex]